Last updated on September 24th, 2022 at 06:58 am

 Once hatched, feed newly hatched palla fry crushed flake food for about 4 to 5 days until they begin to take adult food sources.

 How long do palla fish live (lifespan)?

-They generally live for 8 to 12 years but can be as old as 15.
+They generally live for 4 to 5 years but can be as old as 6 or 7 years.
 They’re not particularly long-lived fish, but they grow rapidly in their first year of life so that may contribute to their overall lifespan.

 Interesting facts about palla fish

-Palla fish, also known as Ilish fish, is a type of saltwater fish belonging to the family of Clupeidae (herring).
-It can grow up to 24 inches long and weigh almost 2 pounds.
+Palla fish, also known as Ilish fish, is a type of freshwater fish belonging to the family of Clupeidae (herring).
+It can grow up to 24 inches (61 cm) long and weigh almost 7 pounds (3 kg).
 The species of palla fish is distributed throughout tropical waters of the Indian and Pacific Oceans.